ostad-ai/Computer-Science/README.md

 5) Fast Fourier Transform (FFT), one-dimensional, from scratch in Python.
 Also, Discrete Fourier Transform (DFT) from scratch is also included.
 6) Divide and Conquer: Quicksort from scratch in Python.
 7) Dynamic Programming: Fibonacci numbers in Python.
+8) Singly Linked Lists from scratch with Python.
+An example is also given to implement a stack having functions: push and pop.